CyrusNajmabadi/lang-design/CollectionLiterals.md

 ## Natural Type
 [natural-type]: #natural-type

-1. The empty literal `[]` has no type.
-However, similar to the [`null-literal`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/lexical-structure.md#6457-the-null-literal), this literal can be converted to any constructible collection literal type.
+In the absence of a *target type*:

-In the absence of a *target type*, a literal `[e1, ..s1]` has a *natural type* `List<T>` where the `T` type is picked as the [*best common type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#116315-finding-the-best-common-type-of-a-set-of-expressions) of the following types corresponding to the expression-elements:
+1. A non-empty list literal `[e1, ..s1]` has a *natural type* `List<T>` where the `T` type is picked as the [*best common type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#116315-finding-the-best-common-type-of-a-set-of-expressions) of the following types corresponding to the expression-elements:

 1. For an `expression_element` `e_n`, the type of `e_n`.
 2. For a `spread_element` `..s_n` the type is the same as the *iteration type* of `s_n` as if `s_n` were used as the expression being iterated over in a [`foreach_statement`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement).